Package Torello.Java

 allowing a user to BOTH make Operating System calls easily AND to efficiently retrieve the generated text-output produced by the calls.

 The bulk-work of the classes in this JAR Library were written and tested in a UNIX environment.
-While everything in the HTML Package ofJava HTML JAR
+While everything else in theJava HTML JAR Library

-is indeed, O/S Independent (adhering to 'WORA'), this class and all classes which extendOSCommands
+is, indeed, O/S Independent (adhering to 'WORA'), this class and all classes which extendOSCommands

-Hi-Lited Source-Code:- View Here: Torello/Java/OSCommands.java
+- View Here: Torello/Java/OSCommands.java

 - Open New Browser-Tab: Torello/Java/OSCommands.java